danatation/dossier/README.md

 ## Making it do stuff

-The only way you can actually run and install nods is by editing the linked main.py file.
+The only way you can actually run and install mods is by editing the linked main.py file.
 I don't even know if this works on Windows like this.

 1. Install the necessary packages via pip from src/requirements.txt
 2. Uncomment the Qt code